Oven Baked Sockeye Salmon

 —Rosa

-Sockeye salmon is a type of salmon mainly found in the northern Pacific ocean.
-It’s flesh (when raw) has a very deep reddish-orange hue to it, making it easy to spot amongst the (primarily lighter orange) salmon varieties at your seafood market.
+Sockeye salmon is a type of salmon mainly found in the northern Pacific Ocean, near Alaska and Canada (especially British Columbia).
+Its flesh (when raw) has a very deep reddish-orange hue to it, making it easy to spot among the (primarily lighter orange) salmon varieties at your seafood market.

-Sockeye is slightly oilier than other types of salmon, which means it’s loaded with omega-3’s (so good for your heart!).
+Sockeye is slightly oilier than other types of salmon, which means it’s loaded with omega-3s (so good for your heart!).
+This fattiness also helps it stay tender while it bakes.

-- sockeye salmon – you’ll need 12 ounces of sockeye salmon for this recipe.
-It can be one large sockeye salmon fillet or two smaller ones.
-I love the sockeye salmon fillets at Trader Joe’s!
-It’s always fresh.
+- sockeye salmon – you’ll need 1-1/4 pounds (20 ounces) of sockeye salmon for this recipe.
+It can be one large sockeye salmon fillet or several smaller ones.
+We love the skin-on salmon fillets at Trader Joe’s!
+It’s consistently fresh for us.

 - olive oil – a little bit of oil rubbed onto the salmon flesh keeps it nice and moist in the oven, and helps it brown as well.

-- salt and pepper – seasoning is key to making baked sockeye salmon taste great.
+- salt and pepper – seasoning is key to making oven baked salmon taste great.

-Bake the sockeye salmon at 350 degrees for 14 to 16 minutes or until the internal temperature of the thickest part of the fish reaches 145 degrees F.
+- BAKE.
+Transfer to a preheated oven and cook until the internal temperature of the thickest part of the fish reaches 145 degrees F and it flakes easily with a fork.

 Baked Sockeye Salmon Recipe